auth0/docs/articles/integrations/_template.md

 ### 4. Configuration complete

-You have successfully configured <%= meta.title %> to use Auth0 as the SSO Broker.
+You have successfully configured <%= meta.title %> to use Auth0 as the SSO broker.